-Upon his death, there were more than 322 unfinished works left for his family to go through, some of which have since been published.
-On this list, you’ll find ten of the best books that he wrote, all of which received varying degrees of positive and negative criticism during his life.
+Upon his death, the Nobel Prize-winner left behind more than 322 unfinished manuscripts for his family to go through, some of which have since been published.
+On this list, you’ll find ten of the best books that Ernest Hemingway wrote, all of which received varying degrees of positive and negative criticism during his life.

 1. The Old Man and the Sea

 The Old Man and the Sea is commonly cited as Hemingway’s best novel.
-It was written in Cuba in 1951 and then published the next year.
-It was the last major fiction writing that Hemingway published during his life.
+It was written in Cuba in 1951 and then published a year later.
+It was the last major fiction novel that Hemingway published during his life.
 The story focuses on a short period in the life of a Cuban fisherman named Santiago.
 This endearing, poor, old man hooks and fights with an enormous fish for days before finally catching it.
 By the time he gets it back to shore it has been devoured by sharks leading him to regret the entire endeavor.
 The novel won the Pulitzer Prize for Fiction in 1953.

 2. A Farewell to Arms

 This novel is set during the Italian campaign of World War I. It is a first-person story, told from the perspective of Frederic Henry.
 It describes the love affair between Henry and an English nurse named Catherine Barkley.
-This novel is often considered to be the success that soldier Hemingway’s place in the annals of American literary history.
+This novel is often considered to be the success that solidified Hemingway’s place in American literary history.

 3. For Whom the Bell Tolls

-For Whom the Bell Tolls was published in 1940.
-It tells the story of the life of Robert Jordan an American who gets involved in the Spanish Civil War.
+For Whom the Bell Tolls was published in 1940 and tells the story of the life of Robert Jordan an American who gets involved in the Spanish Civil War.
 He works as a dynamiter and is tasked with blowing up a bridge.
 The title comes from a John Donne poem which Hemingway quotes in the epigraph.

 4. The Sun Also Rises

 This very popular novel describes the travels of American and British expatriates who travel to the Festival of San Fermín in Pamplona.
-There, they watch the running the bulls.
-By some, this book is Hemingway’s great work even though it received less than stellar reviews when it came out.
+There, they watch the running of the bulls.
+By some, this book is Hemingway’s greatest work, even though it received less than stellar reviews when it came out.
 Ernest Hemingway was inspired to write this book after he took a trip to Spain in 1925.

 5. A Moveable Feast